 That's it, your beautiful biscornu is finished.
 It can be a mini pincushion as well as a lovely little scissor keeper.

-I enjoyed making this so much I've made a few and they are now listed in my Etsy shop, just in case you don't fancy making your own.
-Though I would encourage you to have a go, it's fun to see how they come together.
+I really would encourage you to have a go, it's fun to see how they come together.
 Not a very quick thing to make, but sometimes a bit of slow hand sewing whilst you veg out in front of the TV is just what the doctor ordered!
-Honestly I must be the worlds worst sales person - "you can buy them from me but you really should make your own"!

 I'll be linking this project at these link parties